Felipe VI: Accession

 As king, Felipe has fairly extensive reserve powers on paper.
 He is the guardian of the Constitution and is responsible for ensuring it is obeyed and followed.
 It was expected that he would follow his father's practice of taking a mostly ceremonial and representative role, acting largely on the advice of the government.
 He indicated as much in a speech to the Cortes on the day of his enthronement, saying that he would be "a loyal head of state who is ready to listen and understand, warn and advise as well as to defend the public interest at all times".
 While he is nominally chief executive, he is not politically responsible for exercising his powers.
 Per the Constitution, his acts are not valid unless countersigned by a minister, who then assumes political responsibility for the act in question.

 A poll conducted by El País, however, indicates that a majority of Spaniards wish Felipe would play a greater role in politics, with 75% of the 600 people surveyed stating they would approve if he personally pushed the political parties to reach agreements on national problems.
 According to an El Mundo newspaper poll, Felipe had a greater approval than his father prior to his reign.
+During a poll conducted in 2025, Felipe VI gained approval of some 44% of the respondents; 21% voiced their disapproval and 35% remained neutral.
+The approval rate was visibly higher among females than among males; it was the highest in Andalusia, and the lowest in Catalonia.
+The poll made public in 2026 revealed that on a scale from 0 to 10, Felipe VI gained an average rate of 6.1; PP voters rated him at 7.9, PSOE voters at 6.5, VOX voters at 5.5 and Podemos/Sumar voters at 4.9.

 On 23 June 2014, he appointed his private secretary since 1995, Jaime Alfonsín, as Private Secretary to the King.
 Two days later, he also appointed José Manuel de Zuleta y Alejandro, 14th duke of Abrantes, as Private Secretary to the Queen.

 On 18 July, the new king chaired his first meeting of the Council of Ministers.